bentran808/PostApp/README.md

 # React Native practice one
 ## Overview
-* This document provides the plan for implementing an application about posts management with features that login/register users, show list of posts, create a post,  like/comment on a post, (Admin) approve/reject a post.
+* This document provides the plan for implementing an application about posts management with features that login users, show list of posts, create a post, like/comment on a post, (Admin) approve/reject a post.

 ## Timeline
 * 6 working days (February 25th 2022 - March 4th 2022)